Preamble

 I started with the chuck because, obviously, that would be the hardest part.
 My goal was to create something that accepted a standard 6.35mm hex bit without relying on magnets, mostly because I didn’t have any magnets, though I do own multiple drills and a frankly excessive collection of bits.
 So naturally, instead of designing a screwdriver, I spent an embarrassing amount of time meticulously modelling a hex bit.

 This detailed model became the reference to help me design the first real part of the screwdriver, a spiral retention mechanism designed to grip the bit, and while it worked, it was also completely overengineered for what I actually needed.
-I then spent several weeks making it smaller, breaking it, and making it slightly less small again, none of which mattered in the end since it survived the entire project anyway.
+I then spent several iterations making it smaller, breaking it, and making it slightly less small again, none of which mattered in the end since I didn’t end up using this design in the final version.

 Milestone 2 - Learning What a Ratchet Isn’t